-Stella Artois is licensed to third parties in Algeria, Australia, Bulgaria, Croatia, Czech Republic, Hungary, Israel, New Zealand and Romania while Beck's is licensed to third parties in Algeria, Bulgaria, Croatia, Hungary, Turkey, Australia, New Zealand, Romania, Serbia, Tunisia and Montenegro.
+Stella Artois is licensed to third parties in Algeria, Australia, Bulgaria, Croatia, Czech Republic, Hungary, Israel, Montenegro, New Zealand, Romania and Serbia while Beck's is licensed to third parties in Algeria, Australia, Bulgaria, Croatia, Hungary, Montenegro, New Zealand, Romania, Serbia, Tunisia and Turkey.

-In Japan, Budweiser is brewed and sold through licence and distribution agreements with Kirin Brewery Company, Limited.
+Budweiser is brewed and sold in Japan through licence and distribution agreements with Kirin Brewery Company, Limited.
 A licensing agreement allows Guinness Ireland Limited to brew and sell Budweiser and Bud Light in the Republic of Ireland.
-Budweiser is also brewed under licence and sold by brewers in Spain (Sociedad Anonima Damm), India (AB InBev India Private Limited) and Panama (Heineken).
+Budweiser is also brewed under licence and sold by brewers in Spain (Sociedad Anonima Damm) and Panama (Heineken).
 Compañía Cervecerías Unidas, a subsidiary of Compañía Cervecerías Unidas S.A., a leading Chilean brewer, distributes Budweiser under licence in Chile and brews and distributes Budweiser in Argentina through a subsidiary.
 The Group also sells various brands, including Budweiser, by exporting from its licence partners' breweries to other countries.

 Corona is licensed to Constellation Brands, Inc. for production in Mexico and marketing and sales in fifty states of the United States, the District of Columbia and Guam.
-Corona is also distributed by third parties in over 100 countries worldwide, including Australia and New Zealand.
+Corona is distributed either through the Group's own network or by third parties in more than 180 countries worldwide.

 On 2 December 2009, the Group sold its Central European operations to CVC Capital Partners.
 The business sold to CVC Capital Partners in 2009 has rights to brew and/or distribute, under licence from the Issuer, Beck's, Hoegaarden, Leffe, Löwenbräu, Spaten and Stella Artois, in Albania, Bosnia & Herzegovina, Bulgaria, Croatia, Czech Republic, Hungary, Kosovo, Macedonia, Moldova, Montenegro, Romania, Serbia, Slovakia and Slovenia.
 On 15 June 2012, CVC sold the business to Molson Coors Brewing Company for an aggregate consideration of EUR 2.65 billion.
-As of 31 December 2013, the Group retains the rights to brew and distribute Staropramen in Ukraine and Russia and to distribute Staropramen in Germany, Canada and Italy.
+As of 31 December 2014, the Group retains the rights to brew and distribute Staropramen in Ukraine and Russia and to distribute Staropramen in Italy.